Fectio

 so-and-so was consul".
 During some years

 there was just one consul, or none at all.
-Magnus Maximus first

-two consuls were gradually split anyway between
+and the two consuls were gradually split anyway

-Rome and Constantinople.
+between Rome and Constantinople.

 The names are